cgreenwaldt/CyberSecurity_Chad/hw_11/SubmissionFile.md

 alert tcp $EXTERNAL_NET any -> $HOME_NET 5800:5820 (msg:"ET SCAN Potential VNC Scan 5800-5820"; flags:S,12; threshold: type both, track by_src, count 5, seconds 60; reference:url,doc.emergingthreats.net/2002910; classtype:attempted-recon; sid:2002910; rev:5; metadata:created_at 2010_07_30, updated_at 2010_07_30;)
 ```

-1. Break down the Sort Rule header and explain what is happening.
+1. Break down the Snort Rule header and explain what is happening.

-   Answer:
+   Answer: Apply this rule to all TCP packets to any IP address from ports 5800 to 5820 going to the home network with a message ET SCAN Potential VNC Scan 5800-5820.

 2. What stage of the Cyber Kill Chain does this alert violate?

-   Answer:
+   Answer: Reconnaisance attackers probing for weakness and gathering intel.

 3. What kind of attack is indicated?

-   Answer:
+   Answer: Port mapping

 Snort Rule #2